One Instrument to Rule Them All: The Bias and Coverage of Just-ID IV: Introduction

-The heavily over-identified models that prompted 1990s \ac{IV} critiques are a case of many weak instruments, roped together by \ac{2SLS} in an effort to estimate a single causal effect with acceptable precision.
-Strikingly, \textcite{bjb95} show that in the specifications reported in AK91 that interact quarter of birth dummies with 10 year-of-birth and 50 state-of-birth dummies to generate 180 instruments, replacing real quarter of birth dummmies with fake dummies randomly drawn yields \ac{2SLS} estimates and standard errors much like those generated by the real thing.\footnote{This ``fake instruments'' simulation was originally suggested by Alan Krueger.
+\ac{2SLS} combines multiple instruments in an effort to estimate a single causal effect with acceptable precision.
+Strikingly, however, \textcite{bjb95} show that in the AK91 specifications interacting quarter of birth dummies with covariates to generate 180 instruments, replacing real quarter of birth dummies with dummies randomly drawn yields \ac{2SLS} estimates and standard errors much like those generated by the real thing.\footnote{This ``fake instruments'' simulation was originally suggested by Alan Krueger.
 Although not an empirical study, \textcite{bekker94} is likewise motivated by a heavily over-identified specification in \textcite{angrist90} that uses 73 draft lottery dummies plus interaction terms as instruments for Vietnam-era veteran status.
-This application is featured at the end of Bekker's paper, and, originally, in an Amsterdam bar in 1992, where Paul Bekker first confronted Angrist with claims of bias.} But most studies using \ac{IV} (including \textcite{angrist90} and AK91) report \ac{just-ID} \ac{IV} estimates computed with a single instrument.
-Just-ID \ac{IV} estimates are less obviously biased than the estimates generated by heavily over-identified models, and the empirical relevance of bias in just-ID \ac{IV} applications remains a matter of debate.
-Our analysis comes in the wake of recent and renewed interest in the finite-sample properties of just-ID IV, seen in \textcite{AnAr17}, \textcite{lmmp20}, and \textcite{KeNe21}, among others.
+This application is featured at the end of Bekker's paper, and, originally, in an Amsterdam bar in 1992, where Paul Bekker first confronted Angrist with claims of finite-sample bias.} But most \ac{IV} studies featuring a single endogenous variable build on a single underlying instrument, such as a dummy for draft-eligibility in \textcite{angrist90} and quarter of birth in AK91. \Ac{just-ID IV} offers a simple, transparent estimation strategy in such cases.
+Our analysis comes in the wake of renewed interest in the finite-sample properties of \ac{just-ID IV}, an interest reflected in \textcite{AnAr17}, \textcite{lmmp20}, and \textcite{KeNe21}, among others.